7 Best Online Tax Filing Services For Homeowners of 2024

 Bonsai: Best Tax Software For Freelancers

-Bonsai isn’t just a tax service; it’s a full accounting setup specifically for people who freelance or own their own small business.
+Bonsai isn’t just a tax service; it’s a complete accounting setup for people who freelance or own small businesses.

-You can keep track of your proposals, your income, your expenses and also file straight from the program.
+You can track your proposals, income, and expenses and also file straight from the program.

-Even if you’re intimidated by freelancer taxes, the beautiful look and feel of this program will make you excited to do your taxes.
+Even if you’re intimidated by freelancer taxes, this program's beautiful look and feel will excite you to do your taxes.

 Or, at the very least, it’ll be a cinch.